-The content of your articles will always be better when it is thoroughly researched.
 Before you can even think about writing, you should make sure you’ve gathered all the research necessary and take note of the references you need.

 Ensure that you have read up on relevant studies and clinical papers around your topic as these provide a reliable source that will add credibility to your article.
 You should link back to these sources where applicable as this not only demonstrates to SE’s that your article is well-researched, it also provides a level of evidence for your readers as well.

 Working out the structure of your article before you start writing is a great place to start as it helps you to determine the overall takeaway of your article, which will provide clarity and conciseness to your writing.